The story of our search began in 2016 when we happened upon a short animated film.

 In 1848, the same HMS Plover was sent on a search and rescue mission to find 2 ships – HMS Erebus and HMS Terror – lost in the icy and treacherous Northwest Passage.
 The ships were the most advanced then in the English Royal Navy.
 They were seeking to be the first to sail through the Northwest Passage between the Atlantic and Pacific Oceans.
 Both ships were ultimately lost with all hands.

 Embarking on such a dangerous journey without precise maps or modern navigation system required great bravery and integrity from the crew and officers of the HMS Plover.
 They could have given up at any point in time.
-Instead, they endured 2 year of unforgiving arctic waters and dangers in search of the missing men.
+Instead, they endured 2 year of unforgiving arctic waters and dangers in search for the missing men.

 The characteristics of the HMS Plover and our avian friend, the Plover, are a reflection of our own values.
 Today, we strive to continue the incredible legacy of our name by committing to the same qualities of Courage, Innovation, Perseverance, Integrity and Teamwork (CIPIT).